schiekiera/NegativeResultDetector/README.md

 <br>

-## Funding
+## Funding & Project
-This project was funded by the Berlin University Alliance.
+This study was conductet as part of the [PANNE Project](https://www.berlin-university-alliance.de/en/commitments/research-quality/project-list-20/panne/index.html) (German acronym for “publication bias analysis of non-publication and non-reception of results in a disciplinary comparison”) at Freie Universität Berlin and was funded by the Berlin University Alliance.